m0rt1c/servo-js-fuzz/README.md

 The `run_all.sh` script contains these commands.

+Note, that if you start and stop them manually you might have conflicts in the `out/<target_name>` folder and you might need to rename it or delete it.

 ### Checking the status

 In folder `./out` you will have a folder for each target named after it.
 For example, `random_script`.
 You can use the following command to see the stats of the fuzzer.